top of page

 This role requires strong attention to detail and the ability to follow written or verbal instructions carefully.
 Tasks are not physically demanding, but accuracy is critical for the goats’ health and safety.

-• Lightly cleaning PVC cribs
+• Cleaning and sanitizing PVC cribs thoroughly

-• Keeping the indoor barn area organized
+• Keeping the barn cleaned, stocked, and organized

 EXPECTATIONS

-We are entirely volunteer-run — everyone here gives their time out of love for the animals.
 We ask each volunteer to uphold the core values our sanctuary is built on:

 Commitment • Respect • Reliability • Honesty • Compassion • Kindness